reSAWN’s NIGIRI Shou Sugi Ban Charred Accoya – Wayzata, MN

 CHEMICAL MODIFICATION OF WOOD – ACETYLATION

 Typically, a process called acetylation is used to achieve chemically modified wood.
-It’s a chemical reaction that has been used for more than a century.
-In the simplest terms, the process subjects vinegar to a softwood, which turns it into a hardwood by preventing the cells in the wood from being able to absorb water.
+Acetylation is a chemical reaction that has been used for over 100 years.
+The process subjects vinegar to a softwood, which turns it into a hardwood by preventing the cells in the wood from being able to absorb water.

 The physical properties of any material are determined by its chemical structure.
 Wood contains an abundance of chemical groups called “free hydroxyls”.
 Free hydroxyl groups absorb and release water according to changes in the climatic conditions to which the wood is exposed.
 This is the main reason why wood swells and shrinks.
 It is also believed that the digestion of wood by enzymes initiates at the free hydroxyl sites – which is one of the principal reasons why wood is prone to decay.